 Penalty: $1 000.

-[Section 42F inserted by No. 53 of 1977 s.
+[Section 42F inserted: No. 53 of 1977 s.
 4.]

 42G.
 Offence to not give, or to give false etc., information

 A person who, when requested to give any information pursuant to section 42E, fails to do so unless there is reasonable cause for failing to do so (proof of which shall lie on that person), or knowingly makes any false or misleading statement in relation thereto, commits an offence against this Act for which the penalty is $1 000, and, in the case of the offence continuing, $1 000 for each day the offence continues.